MicrosoftDocs/cpp-docs/docs/ide/visualize-macro-expansion.md

 ---
 # Visualize C/C++ macro expansion

 Long macros can be difficult to read.
-Visual Studio can now expand macros, one step at a time, to make them easier to understand.
+Visual Studio can now expand C and C++ macros, one step at a time, to make them easier to understand.
 You can copy the expanded macro if you want.
-To experiment with these features, follow these steps:
+This article allows you to experiment with these features.

 ## Prerequisites